DTCupcakes/maths-laboratory/index.md

 # Gaussian Processes
 ## Introduction

-**test caching: 36**
+**test caching: 37**

 Imagine that you are a scientist measuring the concentration of atmospheric carbon dioxide (CO<sub>2</sub>) and after more than 40 years of painstaking measurement the results of your measurements look like this.

 <div id="dataPlot"></div>

-*Hover your cursor over the plot above to see the exact data values.
-Click and drag a rectangle over a region of the plot to zoom in.*
+**Hover your cursor over the plot above to see the exact data values.
+Click and drag a rectangle over a region of the plot to zoom in.**

 CO<sub>2</sub> is a greenhouse gas, since it traps heat in the atmosphere, making it an important part of climate models.
 Let’s try to make a prediction about the concentration of CO<sub>2</sub> in the atmosphere in March of 2035.
 Based on the data we have, which of the two predicted values below (shown in orange and green) do you think is more likely?